jdrco/tailor/README.md

 I found that I was spending a lot of time trying to tailor my resume to specific job descriptions.
 I wanted to build a tool that would help me do this more efficiently.
 This is the result.

-Tailor is a web application that allows your to craft customized profiles.
-Each profile features two comprehensive side-by-side text editors: one for the target text (e.g., a job description) and the other for the input text.
+Tailor is a web application that allows you to craft customized profiles.
+Each profile page features two side-by-side text editors: one for the target text (e.g., a job description) and the other for the input text (e.g., your experiences).

 The AI-powered functionality assists in tailoring sentences to align with the target text, such as incorporating an individual's job experiences when applying for a position.

+> **Not completed yet**
+> See the "Todos" below.

 Though the example I've just explained is specific to job applications, the tool can be used for any type of text tailoring.